Maha TET 2019 English Question Paper & Answer Key (Set-B)

 Ans:- (3) Prodigal

-- Select the world which is closest to the opposite in meaning to the underlined world.
+- Select the world that is closest to the opposite in meaning to the underlined world.

 He appears to be a phony person